Anthropology (ANTH) 278

 - Unit 1: Introduction to Physical Anthropology

-- Unit 2: The Development of Evolutionary Theory
+- Unit 2: Science and the Development of Evolutionary Theory

-- Unit 3: The Biological Basis of Life
+- Unit 3: The Biological Basis of Human Variation

 Part 4: Contemporary Human Evolution

-To receive credit for ANTH 278, you must achieve a minimum grade of “D” (50 percent) on both the mid-term and final examinations, and an overall grade of "D" (50 percent) for the entire course.
+To receive credit for ANTH 278, you must achieve a minimum grade of D (50 percent) on the final examination, and an overall grade of D (50 percent) for the entire course.
 The weightings for the course activities are as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-France, Diane L. 2004 Lab Manual and Workbook for Physical Anthropology.
-5th ed.
-Belmont, CA: Wadworths/Thomson Learning.
+France, Diane L. 2018.
+Lab Manual and Workbook for Physical Anthropology.
+8th ed.
+Boston, MA: Cengage Learning.

 The course materials also includes a course manual.

-The course is also accompanied by a set of videos, available from the AU library.
-As well, a set of measuring instruments, required for the lab exercises, is also available from the AU library.
+The course is also accompanied by measuring instruments, required for the lab exercises, available from the AU library.